 3.20 Air Monitoring and Air Emission Control

-Internal air quality will be routinely monitored for mercury vapor in the air to ensure that personnel are working in a safe environment, and to ensure that the air pollution control equipment is operating properly.
-Lighting Resources will monitor specific areas of the Facility on a daily basis to ensure that the mercury levels are well below the OSHA Permissible Exposure Limit (PEL) of 0.1 mg/m3.
-Specifically, Lighting Resources shall utilize a threshold limit of 0.05 mg/m3 and ensure Facility levels do not exceed this liimit.
+Internal air quality is routinely monitored for mercury vapor in the air to ensure that personnel are working in a safe environment, and to ensure that the air pollution control equipment is operating properly.
+Lighting Resources monitors specific areas of the Facility on a daily basis to ensure that the mercury levels are well below the OSHA Permissible Exposure Limit (PEL) of 0.1 mg/m3.
+Specifically, Lighting Resources utilizes a threshold limit of 0.05 mg/m3 and ensure Facility levels do not exceed this limit.
 The threshold limit of 0.05 mg/m3 is the recommended exposure limit (REL) established by the National Institute for Occupational Safety and Health (NIOSH).
 The NIOSH REL of 0.05 mg/m3 is a time weighted average for up to a 10-hour workday and a 40-hour work week.

-The areas where monitoring will be performed are shown on Figure 7 on the following page.
-Lighting Resources will take ambient air readings using a Jerome 431 X Mercury Analyzer.
-Air readings will be taken in the Administrative Office area and in Areas A, B, and C. The air monitoring form will list the sampling locations and air monitoring readings obtained.
+The areas where monitoring is performed are shown on Figure 7 on the following page.
+Lighting Resources takes ambient air readings using a Jerome 431 X Mercury Analyzer.
+Air readings are taken in the Administrative Office area and in Areas A, B, and C. The air monitoring form lists the sampling locations and air monitoring readings obtained.
 Air monitoring is performed every two hours throughout each work day.
-The air monitoring form will contain the following information:
+The air monitoring form contains the following information:

 Date and time of monitoring,